cosmic-zip/maidz/README.md

 ## Modem & Router

-Please don't forget to enable the ﬁrewall features of your modem (and router), disable UPnP and change the usernames and admin-passwords.
-Also try to keep up with the latest security info and updates on your ﬁrmware to prevent using equipment such as this.
-You might also want to consider setting up your own ﬁrewall using smoothwall.
+Please don't forget to enable the firewall features of your modem (and router), disable UPnP and change the usernames and admin-passwords.
+Also try to keep up with the latest security info and updates on your firmware to prevent using equipment such as this.
+You might also want to consider setting up your own firewall using smoothwall.
 Here you can run a short test to see if your router is vulnerable to UPnP-exploits.

-The best thing to do is to use after-market-open-source-ﬁrmware for your router such as dd-wrt, openwrt or tomato.
+The best thing to do is to use after-market-open-source-firmware for your router such as dd-wrt, openwrt or tomato.
 Using these you can turn your router into an enterprise grade device capable of some real Kungfu.
-Of course they come with heavy artillery - dd-wrt e.g. uses an IP-tables ﬁrewall which you can conﬁgure with custom scripts.
+Of course they come with heavy artillery - dd-wrt e.g. uses an IP-tables firewall which you can configure with custom scripts.

 ## Intrusion-Detection, Rootkit-Protection & AntiVirus